thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 ### Parameters:

 - **_appManagerAddr** (address): The address of the application manager to verify that the caller has Rule administrator privileges.
-- **_tokenPercentage** (uint16): maximum allowable basis unit percentage of trading volume per period.
+- **_tokenPercentage** (uint16): maximum allowable percentage (in basis unit) of trading volume per period.
 - **_sellPeriod** (uint16): the amount of hours per period.
-- **_startTimestamp** (uint64): starting timestamp of the rule.
+- **_startTimestamp** (uint64): starting unix timestamp of the rule.
 This timestamp will determine the time that a day starts and ends for the rule processing.
 For example, *the amount of trades will reset to 0 every day at 2:30 pm.*
 - **_totalSupply** (uint256): (optional) if not 0, then this is the value used for totalSupply instead of the live token's totalSupply value at rule processing time.

 ### Parameter Optionality:

 The parameters where developers have the options are:
-- **_totalSupply**: For volatility calculations, when this is zero, the token's totalSupply is used.
+- **_totalSupply**: For sell volume over supply calculations, when this is zero, the token's totalSupply is used.
 Otherwise, this value is used as the total supply.

 ### Parameter Validation: